hlavki/solr-unique-suggester/README.md

 Example of usage:

-For example you have multiple organizations with employees and you want to suggest names per organization:
+For example you have phone calls list of employees from multiple organizations and you want to suggest employee name per organization.
+Suppose that there is are more than one calls for every employee:

 ```xml
 <searchComponent name="suggest-employee-name" class="solr.SuggestComponent">